 While Victoza is manufactured to control blood sugar levels associated with type 2 diabetes, studies have shown the medication also has weight loss effects.
 This can happen through Appetite suppression, slow stomach emptying, and increased insulin sensitivity.

-• Appetite suppression: Liraglutide, the active ingredient in Victoza, promotes a feeling of satiety (fullness), which affects your appetite and food cravings.
+• Appetite suppression: Liraglutide, Victoza's active ingredient, promotes a feeling of satiety (fullness), which affects appetite and food cravings.
 This decreased desire for food makes it easier to adhere to healthier eating habits and lose weight over time.

 • Slower stomach emptying: Liraglutide mimics GLP-1, which increases the time it takes for food to travel through your digestive tract.
 This makes you feel fuller for extended periods and facilitates weight loss.